-- 1 The influence of the biomedical model is waning-the future belongs to public health.
-Discuss. - 2 Illness is simply a matter of bad luck, bad judgment, or bad genetics.
+- 1 Using the three dimensions of the social model of health as a guide, examine the evidence for effective social interventions to prevent disease and address health inequality. - 2 The influence of the biomedical model is waning-the future belongs to the social determinants of health.
+Discuss. - 3 Illness is simply a matter of bad luck, bad judgment, or bad genetics.
 Critically analyse this statement by applying a sociological imagination to explore the social origins of illness.